yewmuntai/sudoku/readme.md

 To run tests and code coverage run
 **./gradlew test**
 There is 1 integration test and some unit tests.

-To see code coverage report, open *build/reports/jacoco/test/html/index.html*.
+To see code coverage report, open **build/reports/jacoco/test/html/index.html** in browser.
 The most recent report is added to this repository for convenience.